-I’m just going to come out and say it: I am OBSESSED with this chicken.
+I’m just going to come out and say it: I am OBSESSED with this brined fried chicken.
 I’ve made plenty of fried chicken in my life.
 I’ve marinated it in buttermilk.
-I’ve brined and oven fried it.
+I have brined and oven fried it.
 I’ve made it spicy.
-I’ve slathered it with garlic.
+I have slathered it with garlic.
 I’ve even marinated it in curry yogurt.
 But this friends, this fried chicken right here, is my favorite by far.
 It is succulent, crispy fried chicken perfection.

 Ryan even loved it.
 He said “This fried chicken is really good” and proceeded to eat a couple helpings.
 That may not sound like much but trust me it is because Ryan is not a fried chicken fan.
 Like at all.
 Crazy man.

 I also made this for some friends who were visiting last week and they couldn’t stop talking about how good it was while they were eating it.
 That’s always a good sign.

 I’ve made it twice in two weeks.
 And I’ll probably make it again this week because I can’t stop thinking about it.

 That is also a good sign.

 The definition of brining is to “Soak in or saturate with salty water”.
 Basically, it’s osmosis.
 While the meat marinates in the brine, it retains some of the water and salt.
 The salt helps soften the proteins in the meat.
 Food52 has a great article on How to Brine Meat and Why You Should Bother, if you want to learn a bit more about the technique.

 Yes, it takes time to brine chicken.
 Four hours to be exact.
 But it is beyond worth it.
 The meat is simply succulent.
 And my favorite new frying technique that I tried with this Garlic Fried Chicken, helps the meat cook perfectly while allowing the skin to stay perfectly golden brown.